 - Green means you're logged in

-Pinning the extension ensures that Dashlane always stays visible.
+When you pin the extension to your browser toolbar, Dashlane always stays visible.

 - In your browser toolbar, select the Extensions icon, shown as a puzzle piece.

 - Select the Pin icon next to the Dashlane extension.
 The Pin icon turns blue, and the Dashlane D shows up next to the search bar.

 Tour the extension

 Watch this video for a tour of the browser extension.